 There are many options this day for shortening or extending the ride.

-Depending on flight times, riders have the option to go for a final spin on the island before leaving.
+Depending on flight times, riders can go for a final spin on the island before leaving.
 The last shuttle will depart for the Palma de Mallorca Airport at noon.

 Shuttles to Palma